 (3) Is identified as having threats to water quality in a completed watershed survey that uses a protocol accepted by the Department of Environmental Protection

-The Department of Environmental Protection or the municipality determines that the private road, way or bridge is contributing to the degradation of the water quality of the great pond based upon an evaluation of the road, way or bridge using a protocol accepted by the department;
+The Department of Environmental Protection or the municipality determines that the private road, public easement or bridge is contributing to the degradation of the water quality of the great pond based upon an evaluation of the road, way or bridge using a protocol accepted by the department;

 The repair complies with best management practices required by the Department of Environmental Protection; and

-The private road, way or bridge is maintained by a road association organized under this subchapter or Title 13-B.
+The private road, public easement or bridge is maintained by a road association organized under this subchapter or Title 13-B.

-1-A. Protection or restoration of protected natural resources through repairs to certain private roads, ways, bridges or storm water management systems.
-For the purpose of protecting or restoring a protected natural resource, a municipality or a regional community and economic development organization may appropriate funds to repair a private road, way, bridge or storm water management system to prevent storm water runoff pollution from reaching a protected natural resource if:
+1-A. Protection or restoration of protected natural resources through repairs to certain private roads, public easements, bridges or storm water management systems.
+For the purpose of protecting or restoring a protected natural resource, a municipality or a regional community and economic development organization may appropriate funds to repair a private road, public easement, bridge or storm water management system to prevent storm water runoff pollution from reaching a protected natural resource if:

-A. The private road, way, bridge or storm water management system is within the watershed of the protected natural resource or is located within or immediately adjacent to the protected natural resource;
+A. The private road, public easement, bridge or storm water management system is within the watershed of the protected natural resource or is located within or immediately adjacent to the protected natural resource;

 B. With respect to a protected natural resource that is a great pond only, the great pond satisfies the criteria listed in subsection 1, paragraph B;

-C. The Department of Environmental Protection, the municipality or the regional community and economic development organization determines that the private road, way, bridge or storm water management system is contributing to the degradation of water quality within or immediately adjacent to the protected natural resource based upon an evaluation of the road, way, bridge or storm water management system using a protocol accepted by the department;
+C. The Department of Environmental Protection, the municipality or the regional community and economic development organization determines that the private road, way, bridge or storm water management system is contributing to the degradation of water quality within or immediately adjacent to the protected natural resource based upon an evaluation of the road, public easement, bridge or storm water management system using a protocol accepted by the department;

 D. The repair complies with best management practices required by the Department of Environmental Protection; and

-E. The private road, way, bridge or storm water management system is located wholly or partially within or immediately adjacent to a military installation closed pursuant to the federal Defense Base Realignment and Closure Act of 1990.
+E. The private road, public easement, bridge or storm water management system is located wholly or partially within or immediately adjacent to a military installation closed pursuant to the federal Defense Base Realignment and Closure Act of 1990.

 1-B. Definitions.
 As used in this section, unless the context otherwise indicates, the following terms have the following meanings.